Blevy2/READ-PDB-blevy2-toy/README.md

 Bens_plot_spatiotemp_hab takes plot_spatiotemp_hab and allows only certain weeks to be plotted, as specified by plot_wk

 Bens_plot_spatiotemp_hab_justtemp takes plot_spatiotemp_hab and plots only the temperature gradient (no habitat preferences).
 Also allows only certain weeks to be plotted, as specified by plot_wk

+go_fish_Bens eliminates most of the script to avoid decision about where to fish and instead chooses a random location for the single vessel.
+At the bottom the catchability value is replaced with a 0